 And the creaminess of the mascarpone and coconut cream adds that extra flavour to make it tastes more like a proper ice cream.
 You can make a third layer of blended blueberries, or you can just add them whole, that’s entirely up to you.

 How to remove the popsicle from the popsicle mould

 If you want a different, but equally delicious flavour, how about my 3-Ingredient Mango Lassi Popsicles?
 They are just devine, and go as well as these red white and blue popsicles.

 But, the main question is, regardless what flavour you choose, how do you get the frozen popsicle out of the mould?
 Simple, just dip it in hot water for a few seconds, and ta-daah, some crazy magic happens, the popsicle comes out in no time.
 Now, just enjoy these beauties and relax, summer’s here to stay, hopefully.

-Add the strawberries to a blender together with the content of one bowl and blitz until smooth.
+Add the strawberries to a blender together with one tablespoon of coconut cream.

 Blitz until smooth, then remove from the blender and transfer to a bowl.